Handfish/Spark_Sql_Interview/sql/README.md

 https://stackoverflow.com/questions/9998596/create-mysql-table-directly-from-csv-file-using-the-csv-storage-engine
 Seeing as it is not possible to create a table schema from a csv directly, I made everything a varchar(255)

-Wasn't sure what database we were working in but I completed this with MYSQL
+Wasn't sure what database we were working in but I completed this with Mysql.

-MYSQL is not as powerful as other sql languages.
-It lacks functionality such as INTERSECT and MINUS, which would have made this much easier.
+Mysql is not as powerful as other sql languages.
+It lacks functionality such as INTERSECT and MINUS.